Usage Statistics

 Note:

-- If authentication on the
+- If authentication is required, you can use the

 properties. - More detailed information on configuring ShinyProxy can be found here

-SQL Based Databases (JDBC)
+SQL based databases (JDBC)

 Installation

 Please refer to the official documentation of your database system for installation.
-For example, on an Ubuntu 16.04 system MonetDB can be installed from the official Debian package repository that is available here.

 Configuration